The ENGAA (Engineering Admissions Assessment) is a relatively new test.

 Why is the ENGAA used?

 Cambridge Engineering applicants tend to be a bright bunch and therefore usually have excellent grades with many having over 90% in all of their A level subjects.
-This means that competition is fierce – meaning that the universities must use the ENGAA to help differentiate between applicants.
+This means that competition is fierce – so universities must use the ENGAA to help differentiate between applicants.

 When do you sit the ENGAA?